 Marvel Comics has used the X-Men to tackle any number of social issues and societal woes, but none so tactfully or earnestly as that of America's growing weight problem with the considerately named Blob. <p>Yeah, he's a "classic," and yeah, later on they tried to establish that his powers had something to do with artificial gravity, but the truth is, good ol' Fred Dukes's power is the same one that condemns some unfortunate souls to being lifted out of their bedrooms by cranes.
 He's just so damn fat that almost nothing can move him.
 The Blob's weaknesses include vegetables, moderate exercise and staircases.

 There's not a whole lot to say about Peepers, except that he's proof that even someone like Jack Kirby can have an off day.
 As a member of a later incarnation of the Brotherhood of Evil Mutants comprised of other name-power characters like "Burner," and "Lifter," Peepers had the uncanny power to...
 Uh...
 Well, to see real far, I guess. <p>No one is sure exactly why Peepers turned away from his promising career as a Marty Feldman look-alike for a life of crime, but we do know that he was initially an enemy of Captain America, and went on to fight the Defenders a lot.
-He later tried to change his name to "Occult," but I'm betting that most people still just called him Peepers.
-He went through a lot of nonsense with Beast and Wolverine, eventually landing a job as a bartender in a super-villain dive bar, and, because Scarlet Witch apparently has a sense of humor, he was one of the 198 remaining mutants after M-Day, though that number quickly dropped to 197, as Peepers was eaten by Predator X.
+He later tried to change his name to "Occult," but like your cousin who tried to insist everyone call him "Snake," I'm betting that most people still just called him Peepers. <p>He went through a lot of nonsense with Beast and Wolverine, eventually landing a job as a bartender in a super-villain dive bar, and, because Scarlet Witch apparently has a sense of humor, he was one of the 198 remaining mutants after M-Day, though that number quickly dropped to 197, as Peepers was eaten by Predator X.

 Mojo is the horrifically countenanced mastermind behind such nefarious schemes as turning the X-Men into babies, and appearing in bad comics.
 Visually based on a hunk of old cheese rolled in broken coffeemakers, Mojo is the ruler of an alternate dimension where entertainment is violent, and tied directly to political power. <p>Ever in search of higher ratings, Mojo is constantly trying to enslave the X-Men, either by forcing them to star in the popular "X-Babies," or by tricking them into letting Longshot join the team.
 Aside from being a used handkerchief on life support, Mojo's biggest crime is always subjecting readers to new horrors in the form of characters like Longshot and Shatterstar, who are only marginally better and worse than their porcine progenitor.